Backcountry Trail Camps

 We need volunteers for 2016!
 We have a job for everyone at our Backcountry Camps.
 For these camps to be a success we need trail builders/maintainers as well as camp kitchen volunteers!
-Please read below for details on our three different 2015 Backcountry Camps and how you can get involved!
+Please check back for details on our 2016 Backcountry Camps and how you can get involved!

 Join the TRTA as we address critical maintenace issues south of the Tahoe Meadows Trailhead on the north side of Lake Tahoe.
 For this camp we will be car camping in luxury at the Mt.
 Rose Summit Campground.
 These camps will be smaller with 10-15 folks maximum and will be focused on repairing the trail below Snow Valley Peak doing technical rock work.
 Volunteers should be ready for a lengthy hike at elevation to and from the worksite each day (2 to 2.5 miles above 8,500ft) and a full day of work.
 The camp set up will be somewhat simpler than our traditional backcountry camps.
 We are currently not planning on having camp kitchen volunteers so the crew will be on there own to prepare and clean up meals.
 We'll have prep your own breakfasts with a variety of instant breakfast options such as oatmeal, bagels, and cereal as well as eggs, fruit, etc. Lunches will also be of the help yourself variety.
 Dinners will be provided and will require minimal cooking and clean up.